lexek/OpenGraph/readme.md

 # OpenGraph service
 Name is subject to change.

-This is very basic Open Graph scraper build with Spring 5 reactive web
+This is very basic Open Graph scraper built with Spring 5 web reactive framework

 ## Features